 Luckily, I did not have any additional foot issues after having the foot x-rayed.
 My podiatrist told me they are seeing an enormous increase in plantar fasciitis during the pandemic as more and more people took to walking and running outside.

 Naturally, I had to stop my daily walks.
 One thing about plantar fasciitis is that it has to heal on its own Some of us heal quickly.
-The first time I had plantar fasciitis about 10 or more years ago, I wore a boot 24-7 and it healed quickly.
+The first time I had plantar fasciitis was more than 10 years ago.
+The orthopedic put me in a boot 24-7 and it healed quickly.
 Wearing a boot is not comfortable and during the night, I would pull it off.

 Treatment of Plantar Fasciitis Syndrome